mdeleon450/CFGSimplification/README.md

-# CFGSimplification
+# Interval-Scheduling-and-Partitioning
-A java program that could simplify a Context Free Grammar by first removing empty rules then useless rules

-Input is in the form of a string where it must obey the following format:
-  Variable-rule1|rule2
-Here rule 1 and rule2 can be a mix of terminals and variables (0 denotes the empty rule)
+A Java program that generates random intervals and then find the optimal # of intervals using a Greedy Algorithm given the number of intervals desired, their start and end time.